What planning authorities should consider for developments affecting ancient woodland, ancient trees and veteran trees.

 Plant new native woodland

-Restore or manage ancient woodland
+Restore or improve ancient woodland

-Compensate for the loss of veteran trees
+Compensate for the loss of ancient and veteran trees

 When to contact Natural England